EsupPortail/esup-lecture/Readme.txt

 portlet :
-use OfflineFixedUserAuthenticationService as authenticationService in auth.xml use ExternalServiceStub as externalService in domain.xml mvn -P portletDevelopment package portlet-prototyping:run and go on http://localhost:8080/pluto
+use OfflineFixedUserAuthenticationService as authenticationService in auth.xml use ExternalServiceStub as externalService in domain.xml mvn -P portlet2Development package portlet-prototyping:run and go on http://localhost:8080/pluto